How the Fender AB763 Blackface Deluxe Reverb Amp Works

 Like the control grid stopper resistors the 470 ohm screen grid resistors help prevent oscillation but they also prevent tube damage from excessive screen grid current.
 The 6V6GT is a beam pentode and therefore flows little screen current so the AB763 can get away with smallish 470 ohm 1 watt screen grid resistors.
 If you like to push your amp hard an upgrade to 470 ohm 3 watt grid resistors is a good upgrade.
 If you want to run non-beam, true pentodes like the EL34 then you should install 1k 5 watt screen resistors.
 Screen grid resistors will also increase the screen voltage drop when screen current flows which will increase the amount of power tube distortion caused by screen voltage drop.

 The power tubes are the final stage of amplification.
-Where the preamp tubes are voltage amplifiers, V7 and V8 are power amplifiers (power = voltage x current) and their output is expressed as watts.
+Where the preamp tubes are voltage amplifiers, V7 and V8 are power amplifiers (power = voltage x current) and their output is expressed in watts.
 The guitar signal enters at pin 5 (control grid) and leaves via pin 3 (plate) and flows through the output transformer (OT).
 The AB763's two power tubes are set up for push-pull operation.
 One power tube "pushes" current through the output transformer while the other power tube "pulls" current.

 The output transformer's primary and secondary windings are really just two wire coils wrapped around an iron core.
 The input, or primary coil winding uses alternating electric current flowing through the coil to generate a magnetic field or flux.
 This magnetic field fluctuates with the AC signal voltage.
 The magnetic flux flows around the transformer iron core to the secondary coil which generates (induces) a voltage in the secondary coil winding.
 You can alter the voltage and current from primary to secondary by changing the ratio of coil wraps from primary coil to secondary.